pnp/script-samples/scripts/spo-list-update-contenttype-systemupdate/README.md

 ## Summary

-Update content type with system update option to avoid updating modified and modified by properties for all files in a folder within a library to custom content type.
+Update content type with system update option to avoid updating modified and modified by properties for all files in a folder within a library to a custom content type.

 ## Implementation